katalon-studio/katalon-studio-jenkins-plugin/README.md

 # Katalon TestOps Plugin for Jenkins

-> Katalon TestOps CI is the easier way to execute or schedule remote Katalon Studio executions. [https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html">Learn more</a></div>
+> Katalon TestOps CI is the easier way to execute or schedule remote Katalon Studio executions. [https://docs.katalon.com/katalon-analytics/docs/kt-remote-execution.html](Learn more)

 Katalon TestOps Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
 Katalon Studio will be downloaded and deployed automatically.